 The successful applicant(s) will be required to comply with Environmental, Safety and Health (ES&H) requirements of the hosting facility, including but not limited to, COVID-19 requirements (e.g. facial covering, physical distancing, testing, vaccination).

 Questions: Please see the FAQ section of our website.
 After reading, if you have additional questions about the application process please email ORISE.EPA.ORD@orau.org and include the reference code for this opportunity.

-The qualified candidate should have received a master's or doctoral degree in one of the relevant fields (e.g. Environmental Economics, Agricultural and Applied Economics, Natural Resource Economics, Economics, Applied Econometrics, Data Science), or be currently pursuing a doctoral degree.
+The qualified candidate should have received a doctoral degree in one of the relevant fields (e.g. Environmental Engineering, Civil Engineering, Hydrology, Water Resources, Geography), or be currently pursuing the degree with completion before June 30, 2024.
 Degree must have been received within five years of the appointment start date.